Is Champagne Only From France

 While the name “champagne” is reserved for sparkling wine from the Champagne region, there are several high-quality sparkling wines produced in other regions of the world.
 For example, in Spain, the sparkling wine known as Cava is highly regarded for its quality and is crafted using the traditional method.
 Additionally, in Italy, Prosecco has gained international popularity for its unique flavor profile and affordability.

-See also What Is Vintage Wine
+See also Who Is God Of Wine

 Conclusion